A survey and analysis of TLS interception mechanisms and motivations: Evaluation

 \subhead{Sub-case: CDN} In the event of an edge server compromise, schemes that prevent the attacker to break past recorded communications made through this or other edges fulfill \emph{FS Despite Edge Compromise (N-SA)}.
+If the prevention relies on negotiating relevant FS ciphersuites among non-FS ones, as with TLS 1.2, they partially fulfill N-SA.
+We assume TLS 1.2 is used as the base protocol when not constrained by the schemes.
+Full prevention can also be achieved if schemes fulfill S6.
 Schemes that enable the client to validate the end-server certificate (S5), and verify that the CDN delegation is approved by the content provider fulfill \emph{Origin \& CDN Authentication (N-SB)}.
 The connection should be cryptographically bound to both verifications.
-When the origin server can control and restrict all content served by the CDN, schemes fufill \emph{Origin-controlled Delivery (N-SC)}.
-Note that N-SC is a subset of S6.
+When the origin server can control and restrict all content served by the CDN, schemes fulfill \emph{Origin-controlled Delivery (N-SC)}.
+Note that N-SC is implied from S6.

 \subhead{Sub-case: Client/server-side solutions} The content provider is the only one to decide of its own architecture, including middleboxes.
 When the client cannot opt out of those middleboxes, schemes fulfill \emph{No Bypass of Server-side MB (R-SA)}.
 When the traffic is modified by a client-side middlebox, schemes fulfill \emph{Modification Accountability (C-SA)} if the modification is easily detectable by mechanisms provided in the protocol (e.g., verification of a cryptographic hash), and the middlebox responsible for the modification is unambiguously identifiable (provided all middleboxes are first authenticated).
 Also, a middlebox that is only allowed to read the traffic cannot modify it without being detected in a similar fashion.
-If the identification of the middleboxes only return the set of middleboxes that are allowed to modify the traffic (e.g., those with the ability to modify the traffic), the proposal receives a half-mark.
+If the identification of the middleboxes only return the set of middleboxes that have the ability to modify the traffic, the proposal receives a half-mark.